php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 #### 4.2.1 Diactoros

-[Diactoros][zend-diactoros] is currently the most popular HTTP Messages implementation for server usage.
+[Diactoros][zend-diactoros] was one of the first HTTP Messages implementations for server usage, and was developed parallel to the PSR-7 specification.

 - [`Request`][diactoros-request] No required parameters, method and URI default to `null`.
 - [`Response`][diactoros-response] No required parameters, status code defaults to `200`.